mjanoudy/swift-classVSstruct-reading-swift-intro-000/README.md

 Does this code work?
 Why or why not?

+ANSWER: As these function will be changing something inside the struct's copy, without changing the original struct, swift will not even let us run this code.
+Since we are changing the properties, we must use mutating functions.

 ### Question 8

 Can you fix the `BankAccount` struct so it _does_ work?

+ANSWER: simply add mutating infront of functions.

 ### Question 9